 If you do not qualify for a service from the council, you can buy equipment directly from accredited retailers across the borough, see details at the bottom of this page.

 If you do not want to go through the council, you can contact an occupational therapist directly.
-The professional body for occupational therapists working in a wide range of areas in the UK is the British Association of Occupational Therapy (BAOT).
+The professional body for occupational therapists working in a wide range of areas in the UK is the Royal College of Occupational Therapists (RCOT).

 Visit the NHS Choices website for more information about the association which includes the College of Occupational Therapists and to see the patient information leaflets they have published.